scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 # Symmetric Meta Programming

 Symmetric meta programming is a new framework for staging and for some forms of macros.
-It is is expressed as strongly and statically typed code using two fundamental operations: quotations and splicing.
+It is expressed as strongly and statically typed code using two fundamental operations: quotations and splicing.
 A novel aspect of the approach is that these two operations are regulated by a phase consistency principle that treats quotes and